chgeo/bookshop-java/README.md

 # Getting Started

 Welcome to the bookshop-java project.
-It contains files and the folder structure with the **recommended project layout**:
+The following sections describe how to setup, build and deploy the project.
+It demonstrates a recommended project layout for CAP applications.

 ## Prerequisites
 1. Install **Java 8** (<https://tools.hana.ondemand.com/#cloud>) and set JAVA_HOME.